anusreeb/apiTest/Readme.md

 This code provides a rest end point that interfaces with another API and returns some calculated data.

+This is build on top of Django and utilizes the requests library to pull from the external api.

 To run this code:

 - Clone the repository